 War in Croatia 1991-1995 was part of a larger scale of conflicts on the territory of former Socialist Federative Republic of Yugoslavia (SFRY) in the 1990s.
 While the political tensions between Croatia and the leadership of SFRY were apparent already in the 1970s and 1980s, the large-scale armed conflict escalated after Croatia's declaration of independence in June 1991.
 By the end of 1991 rebel Serbian forces, with the support of Yugoslav People's Army (YPA), controlled by Serbia, declared the unified Republic of Srpska Krajina, taking a quarter of Croatian territory.
 In 1992 YPA had withdrawn and the United Nations Protective Force (UNPROFOR), as a part of peacekeeping mission, deployed the Serb held territories.
-In the mid-1995 Croatian army engaged in two large-scale military operations Storm and Flash and reclaimed most of its occupied territory excluding the Eastern part of Slavonia, Baranja and the Western Sirmium which was reintegrated in 1998 under the mandate of the UN Transitional Authority for Eastern Slavonia, Baranja and Western Sirmium (UNATES).

-the integration of Germans from Eastern Europe, conclude that the first generation of migrants has lower incomes and ownership rates.
+In the mid-1995 Croatian army engaged in two large-scale military operations Storm and Flash and reclaimed most of its occupied territory excluding the Eastern part of Slavonia, Baranja and the Western Sirmium which was reintegrated in 1998 under the mandate of the UN Transitional Authority for Eastern Slavonia, Baranja and unemployed, while displaced females are more likely to drop out of labor force.
+Eder (2014), also using post-war Bosnia, shows that displaced individuals invest less on their children's education.
+Bauer et al. (2013), analyzing the integration of Germans from Eastern Europe, conclude that the first generation of migrants has lower incomes and ownership rates.
 Fiala (2012), analyzing the displacement in Uganda, concludes that displaced households that returned had a significant drop in consumption and decline in assets.
 Abdel Rahim et al. (2013), studying displacement in Nuba Mountains in Sudan, conclude that displaced households hold fewer assets and are less involved in production.